 7. FAQs

-Leftovers can be stored in an airtight container in the fridge for up to 3 days.
-To reheat, add a splash of olive oil or water to retain moisture and avoid drying out.
+Keep leftovers in an airtight container in the fridge for up to 3 days.
+Add a splash of olive oil or water when reheating to keep it moist.

 Conclusion